 What Are the Side Effects of Short-Term Cocaine Use?

-As cocaine use continues, the brain is placed in a state of high euphoria over and over again.
+As cocaine use continues, the brain enters a state of high euphoria over and over again.
 This activation of the brain’s pleasure centers is estimated to exceed the gratification felt after satisfying extreme hunger and thirst or even that which is felt during sexual activity.
 Because these euphoric states exceed those felt during regular life experiences, the psychological craving for cocaine increases with each use.
 However, there are also short-term side effects that do not include the pleasure response.
 The milder forms of these side effects include:

 - Agitation and irritability